 Here is a three-part game plan for modernizing your finance technology stack.
 It is designed with the future state in mind and provides a roadmap that minimizes risk while ensuring each step of the journey builds on the next.

-The ripest opportunity within finance organizations is typically found within the financial close – and automation can reduce manual effort for some close tasks by as much as 50 percent.
-It’s one of the reasons Gartner predicts that around 40 percent of enterprise finance organizations will focus on enhancing their close processes.
+The ripest opportunity within finance organizations is typically found within the financial close—and automation can reduce manual effort for some close tasks by as much as 50%.
+This is one of the reasons Gartner predicts that around 40% of enterprise finance organizations will focus on enhancing their close processes.

 Finance automation will lock down reconciliations, intercompany processes, and controls, and enable accounting resources to address a typically spreadsheet-driven process without the worry of upgrading an existing application.
 An ERP-agnostic solution enables teams to augment their existing ERP investment, and effectively protects the close from a shifting underlying ERP landscape.

 Automation helps organizations move to modern accounting by unifying their data and processes, automating repetitive work, and driving accountability through visibility.

 Next, Get Strategic

 With skilled resources freed up and accounting risk mitigated through automation, accounting and finance organizations can move to step two—driving strategy through planning and analytics.

 Automation unleashes accountants to do what drew them into this profession in the first place: investigate exceptions and anomalies instead of spending their whole day trying to find them, and provide real-time reporting that is relevant for today’s decisions.

 Effective planning and analysis are dependent on timely and quality data, primarily actuals, which must be addressed through close rigor and automation.
 It’s also essential to approach this in an integrated way, tying strategy back to the financial plan to ensure alignment and collaboration between teams.